frictionlessdata/frictionless-py/CONTRIBUTING.md

 - `make test` - run the tests
 - `make test-ci` - run the tests (including integration)

-Of course, it's possible and recommended to run underlying commands like `pytest` or `pylama` to speed up the development process.
+We also recommend running underlying commands like `pytest` or `pylama` to speed up the development process, though this is optional.

 ## Release Process